tapyu/cpp-lessons/README.md

     }
 }
 ```
-Here, `(int, int)` is the input arguments of the pointed function, `selectOperation` is the function name, and `(char op)` is its input argument.
+Where `(int, int)` is the input arguments of the pointed function, `selectOperation` is the function name, and `(char op)` is input argument of `selectOperation`.
 The function `selectOperation()` returns a function pointer.
+Note that, although it is not wrong, you don't need to prefix the functions with `&` (e.g., `&divide`), The function name itself acts as a pointer to the function.

 With this function, you can declare a function pointer variable as follows:
 ```c
 int (*fnc_ptr)(int, int) = selectOperation('+');
 ```